msabramo/kallithea/README.rst

 Online documentation
 --------------------

-Online documentation for the current version of RhodeCode is available at
+Online documentation for the current version of Kallithea is available at
  - http://packages.python.org/Kallithea/
  - http://kallithea.readthedocs.org/